Moles and Mole Checks

 Atypical / dysplastic naevi

-MM can arise in some cases from pre-existing naevi – so if you notice a mole that has changed sin size shape colour or s=has started to bleed or itch then it may be worthwhile seeing you GP to get it checked and to make sure its not an MM
+Malignant melanoma can arise in some cases from pre-existing naevi – so if you notice a mole that has changed sin size shape colour or has started to bleed or itch then it may be worthwhile seeing you GP to get it checked and to make sure its not an malignant melanoma

 If your GP is not sure they will probably refer you to a dermatologist who can then use his/her experience with moles and dermatoscopic examination to decide whether you need a biopsy or excision of the mole.